 Want to know how to build a downline in network marketing?
 Well you’ve reached the right place.
 Big income is made in networking marketing from recruiting or sharing the opportunity.
 Paul Getty once said that he would rather have 1% of the efforts of 100 people versus 100% of his own efforts.
 That is called leverage.
 This is what makes recruiting so important in the industry.

 Recruiting results in new people coming into your organization.
 Your organization needs the excitement and energy that new people bring.
 The energy that a new person carries can re-ignite some of the older folks on your team.
-Recruiting new people also helps to advance the momentum of your organization, and is important to do a background check for this, and the use of tools as an afp police clearance could be really useful for hiring purposes.
+Recruiting new people also helps to advance the momentum of your organization.

 How to Build a Downline in Network Marketing